APNewsBreak: Twitter suspended 58 million accounts in 4Q

 Twitter declined to comment on the data.
 But its executives have said that efforts to clean up the platform are a priority, while acknowledging that its crackdown has affected and may continue to affect user numbers.

-Twitter has 336 million monthly active users, which it defines as accounts that have logged in at least once during the previous 30 days.
-The suspended accounts do not appear to have made a large dent in this number.
+Twitter said in April it had 336 million monthly active users, which it defines as accounts that have logged in at least once during the previous 30 days.
+The suspended accounts do not appear to have made a large dent in this number, which was up 3 percent from a year earlier.
 Twitter maintains that most of the suspended accounts had been dormant for at least a month, and thus weren’t included in its active user numbers.

+Michael Pachter, a stock analyst with Wedbush Securities, said he thinks the purge late last year may have been part of an initial sweep of inactive accounts that had little effect on activity or advertising revenue.
+But he said he expected advertising revenue to fall 1 to 2 percent due to the more recent purge last week, when Twitter said it was removing frozen accounts from follower counts.

+He expects the company to be upfront about the impact when it announces quarterly earnings on July 27, and said the cleanup is good for users and advertisers.
+“They’re certainly doing the right thing,” he said.

 Chief Financial Officer Ned Segal said in February that some of the company’s “information quality efforts” that include removing accounts could affect monthly user figures.
 Segal offered no specifics.